Applying Smart Algorithms for Intelligent DLP & Data Protection

-Data loss prevention (DLP) programs play a vital role in an organization's information security strategy.
+Data loss prevention (DLP) and Data Protection programs play a vital role in an organization's information security strategy.

 DLP is essential for tracking a company’s volume of data and organizing it within security protocols.
 This includes classifying files / data streams to determine levels of secrecy and sensitivity, and placing transfer restrictions on data sets / files to prevent the leaking of data to unauthorized locations.
 This process is essential for mitigating inadvertent data leaks caused by day-to-day employee activity, responsible for an estimated 30 percent of all data breaches.

-Astounding advances in GTB's DLP that WorksTM technology over the past several years have made DLP capabilities regularly accessible for even the largest of data stores.
+Astounding advances in GTB's Data Protection that Workstm technology over the past several years have made DLP and data security capabilities regularly accessible for even the largest of data stores.

-Common DLP programs rely on pre-set algorithms and regular expression patterns to determine what “sensitive data” is.
-This leads to serious issues in identification accuracy, the key to effective DLP coverage.
+Common data security programs rely on pre-set algorithms and regular expression patterns to determine what “sensitive data” is.
+This leads to serious issues in identification accuracy, the key to effective coverage.

 First and foremost, false positives are produced by an overly expansive and generalized identification approach.
 Markers that are meant to be specific, but in the context of terabytes of data, end up being highly generic, such as social security, credit card, or routing numbers, add to the pile-up of false positives.